A Wasteful Holiday Season

 Add to this the fact that these turkeys are a toxic nightmare.
 Butterball injects its frozen turkeys with a liquid to “keep the turkey moist and help prevent it from drying out during cooking, and for flavor.”

-Crowded conditions lead to diseases, overuse of antibiotics and then antimicrobial drug resistance.
-Their gmo feed often contains high levels fo arsenic that then ends up in the turkey meat as well as the soil.
+Crowded conditions lead to diseases, overuse of antibiotics and then this results in antimicrobial drug resistance.
+Their gmo feed often contains high levels of arsenic that ends up in the turkey meat as well as in the soil.

-But let’s face it; not all of us can refrain from eating turkey.
-I, personally, look forward to that part of the meal most.
+Let’s be real here, not all of us can refrain from eating turkey, especially when it is such a huge traditional piece of our celebrations.
+I know I, myself, look forward to that part of the meal the most.
 That doesn’t mean my turkey has to be toxic and unsustainable.
 That’s where local family farms come in.

 If you are strictly vegan, there is no need to fret about a main dish.
-There is no reason to resort to a Tofurky.
-Here are some tasty alternatives for you to try:
+There is no reason to resort to a Tofurky–unless you are a fan.
+Here are some tasty alternatives for you to try instead if that’s not your thing:

 Instant stovetop boxed stuffings have been a staple in American kitchens for decades.
 Unfortunately, they are really nothing more than an artificial turkey filler with an overabundance of gmos and other additives that contribute to disease.